-Scorpio Mining's reserves and resources have been calculated as at December 31, 2014 in accordance with definitions adopted by the Canadian Institute of Mining, Metallurgy and Petroleum and incorporated into National Instrument 43-101.
+Americas Silver's reserves and resources have been calculated as at December 31, 2015 in accordance with definitions adopted by the Canadian Institute of Mining, Metallurgy and Petroleum and incorporated into National Instrument 43-101.
 See "Glossary of Technical Terms".
-Changes to the Mineral Reserve and Resource estimates from those contained in the Cosalá Technical Report and Galena Technical Report are mainly due to depletion by mining operations.
+Changes to the Mineral Reserve and Resource estimates from those contained in the Cosalá Technical Report and Galena Technical Report are due to a number of factors including depletion by mining operations, incorporation of new geological data and engineering estimates, revisted metal prices and completion of the San Rafael prefeasibility study.
 For further detail regarding the extent to which estimates of Mineral Resources and Reserves may be materially affected by external factors, including metallurgical, environmental, permitting, title and other risks and relevant issues, please refer to "Risk Factors - Mineral Reserves and Resources, Development and Production".

-Proven and Probable Mineral Reserves December 31, 2014
+Proven and Probable Mineral Reserves December 31, 2015